Sultanate of Oman

 Birding Oman

-Habitats range from the steep fjords of mountainous Musandam in the north, through deserts and vast shores with stands of mangroves, and extensive tidal mudflats and islands (Masirah being the largest) in the east to the afro-tropical forests and brackish khors (lagoons) of the southern Dhofar province.
+Habitats range from the steep fjords of mountainous Musandam in the north, through deserts with occasional oases to vast shores with stands of mangroves, and extensive tidal mudflats and islands (Masirah being the largest) in the east to the afro-tropical forests and brackish khors (lagoons) of the southern Dhofar province.
 The main part of the country has a dry, desert-type climate with high humidity near the coasts in summer while the monsoon affects Dhofar during July-September when the province receives considerable rainfall; a prerequisite for the lush vegetation on the mountain slopes there.

-The mean temperature for Muscat, the capital, is 25C in January and 36C in July, days with up to near 50C occur during the summer period.
 Salalah, the main city in Dhofar, experiences much cooler summers when the monsoon sets in.
 The seas off Salalah are deep and there is considerable up-welling there during the monsoon, which makes it ideal for marine life, not only pelagic species of birds but also for whales, dolphins and turtles.
 Both Humpback and Sperm whales can be seen along most of the Omani coast and there is also a record of Southern Elephant Seal from Dhofar.

 There are several good birding sites set out in Top Sites below.
 In addition to which more generally, the spectacular Dhofar province has numerous good birding sites.
-Sea-watching from the coast, or by chartered boat, can be very productive after the monsoon with Bridled Tern, skuas, Jouanin’s Petrel (anywhere off the coast); Audubon’s, Pale-footed and sometimes Wedge-tailed Shearwater, Red-necked Phalaropes in large numbers.
+Sea-watching from the coast, or by chartered boat, can be very productive after the monsoon with Bridled Tern, skuas, Jouanin’s Petrel (anywhere off the coast); Audubon’s, Pale-footed and sometimes Wedge-tailed Shearwater and Red-necked Phalaropes in large numbers.

 The mountain forests hold many afro-tropical species, such as African Paradise Flycatcher, Shining Sunbird, Yellow-bellied Green Pigeon, African Rock Bunting etc. Hume’s Tawny Owl, Spotted Eagle Owl, African Scops Owl and Verraux’s Eagle breed.
 Spotted, Steppe, Imperial and Bonelli’s and Booted Eagles are common during the migration/ winter season and rarities such as Tawny Eagle, Long-tailed Shrike and Lesser Spotted Eagle have also turned up.
 Of Arabian endemics, Yemen Serin, Golden-winged Grosbeak and Arabian Red-legged Partridge occur, with Yemen Linnet a vagrant.